openxrlab/xrlocalization/README.md

 ```

 ## Contributing
-We appreciate all contributions to improve XRMoCap.
+We appreciate all contributions to improve XRLocalization.
 Please refer to [CONTRIBUTING.md]() for the contributing guideline.

 ## Acknowledgement